Posted on December 15, 2021 by Dina Miller

 The historic Morris Performing Arts Center provides an outstanding venue for Broadway shows, the South Bend Symphony Orchestra, plus other entertainment.
 Also in town, Notre Dame’s DeBartolo Performing Arts Center features concerts, theater performances and film.

 Built in 1923 as a movie house, this historic theater has been completely renovated.
-It features concerts, theater and films.
-During the holiday season, various holiday productions are scheduled, including The Nutcracker.
+The Lerner features concerts, theater and films.
+During the holiday season, various holiday productions are scheduled.